All individuals are required to wear masks indoors in all campus buildings, including the Libraries.

 For Further Assistance:

-If you need assistance with accessing the Wireless Network in the Main Library (only), please contact Distance Learning Services at 517.355.2345.
-You can also visit the Digital & Multimedia Center on 4-West to seek help in person from student employees in that department.
+If you need assistance with accessing the Wireless Network in the Main Library (only), please contact Reference and Discovery Services at (517) 353-8700.
+You can also visit the Gerald M Kline Digital & Multimedia Center on 4-West to seek help in person from student employees in that department.

 MSU's Library, Computing & Technology office offers more information on MSU Computer Requirements and technology resources, computer labs, support and training at MSU.